 Luckily, most of those probably-normal-but-scary things toddlers do are exactly that: totally normal and harmless.

-Watching you is how your toddler learns, which is great when she’s, say, learning a new language, but isn’t so great when it comes to learning behaviors you don’t want her to mirror back to you.
+Watching you is how your toddler learns, which is great when they're, say, learning a new language, but isn’t so great when it comes to learning behaviors you don’t want them to mirror back to you.
 The most obvious example, of course, is also language, and specifically cursing, but there are other copy-cat behaviors your toddler could pick up that are harder to pin down.
 Your toddler watches how you handle stress, how you treat people, and how you relate to the world.
-If you notice her yelling at the cat, it might take a few minutes to connect it with how you or your partner responded to finding Mr. Whiskerface clawing at the couch last week.
+If you notice them yelling at the cat, it might take a few minutes to connect it with how you or your partner responded to finding Mr. Whiskerface clawing at the couch last week.
 The good news, though, is that your toddler is still watching you, and still learning every day.

 Picking up “irrational” fears

 If your toddler is scared, it can feel like there must be something wrong, but many toddler fears, even fears that sound completely illogical to most adults, go right along with a toddler’s developmental stage, and are totally normal.
 There’s a reason fears like monsters under the bed have turned into cliches, and it’s not because homes with toddlers in them have higher-than-average monster populations.
 Other developmentally appropriate fears include:

 Bad dreams or nightmares, and sometimes, by extension, bedtime

 Toilets and the drain in the bath or shower